nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-CodeConnect is a **desktop app** for managing your **tasks and your contacts**, optimized for use via a **Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, CodeConnect can get your tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}

 --------------------------------------------------------------------------------------------------------------------
+##Introduction

+CodeConnect is a **desktop app** specially designed for **Computer Science students from NUS**.
+On top of being able to manage your **tasks and contacts** effectively, students can conveniently search for peers that are taking the same module as them to seek help or collaboration.

+This app is optimized for use via a **Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

+##How to use this guide?

+For new users, it is strongly recommended that you look through this User Guide to gain a comprehensive understanding of CodeConnect.

+However, you may also choose to head over to the relevant sections as described below:

+- [Quick start](#Quick start) - To learn how to set up CodeConnect on your computer
+- [Features](#features) - To learn the different features and commands used in CodeConnect
+- [Command Summary](#Command summary) - To have a complete overview of all the features and their respective command.

 ## Quick start